rfitzp/TJ/README.md

 Program to calculate the stability indices of tearing modes in a cylindrical tokamak plasma.

+# Program Island

+Program to calculate temperarature in vicinity of magnetic island

 # Directories

   - *Benchmark*:        Benchmark tests